Sony A7R III vs Fujifilm X-T2

 - Longer lasting: Can take more shots (650 versus 340) on a single battery charge.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 1 year and 3 months after the X-T2).

-Arguments in favor of the Fujifilm X-T2:
+Advantages of the Fujifilm X-T2:

 - Faster burst: Shoots at higher frequency (14 vs 10 flaps/sec) to capture the decisive moment.